tslocum/sriracha/MANUAL.md

 Sriracha supports building and loading plugins via shared library files.
 Plugins are not sandboxed in any way.
 Every plugin has full access to the system.
-For this reason, you should only load plugins you personally built after inspecting the source code.
-Never load a compiled plugin built by someone else.
+For this reason, you should only load plugins you personally compiled after inspecting the source code.
+Never load an unofficial plugin compiled by someone else.

 Official plugins are located in the [plugin](https://codeberg.org/tslocum/sriracha/src/branch/main/plugin) directory.
 Plugin API documentation is available via [godoc](https://pkg.go.dev/codeberg.org/tslocum/sriracha#section-documentation).